Steve L. Monroe

 About Me

 My research has been published in leading peer-reviewed journals.
 My book, Mirages of Reform: The Politics of Elite Protectionism in the Arab World was published with Cornell University Press (2025).
 I also lead the Small States in Peace and War Research Forum.
 Below are some of my current works in progress.
+Please email me if you'd like a copy of these working papers.

 Works in Progress